grpc/grpc-node/packages/proto-loader/README.md

 Options:
       --help             Show help                                     [boolean]
       --version          Show version number                           [boolean]
+      --inputBranded     Output property for branded type for  "permissive" types with fullName of the Message as its value [boolean] [default: false]
+      --outputBranded    Output property for branded type for  "restricted" types with fullName of the Message as its value [boolean] [default: false]
       --keepCase         Preserve the case of field names [boolean] [default: false]
       --longs            The type that should be used to output 64 bit integer